 Another option that became available to Colorado residents in September 2013 was ride-sharing services such as Uber and Lyft.
 Legally referred to as transportation network companies (TNCs), these businesses allow regular people to provide rides with their personal vehicles through smartphone apps.

 Whether it is a traditional taxi or a TNC vehicle, these drivers feel increased pressure to pick up passengers and take them to their destinations as quickly as possible.
 Many accidents in the Denver area are the result of unsafe driving by taxi or TNC drivers, causing passengers or others to sustain devastating injuries.

 Were you injured in a motor vehicle crash caused by a negligent taxi or ride-share driver?
 Whether you were a passenger in or you were struck by such an automobile, it may be in your best interest to immediately seek legal representation.

-Colorado ride-share accident attorney Jennifer Donaldson has more than a quarter-century of experience helping people who were involved in accidents.
-The Law Office of Jennifer L. Donaldson serves numerous communities in and around Denver County, including Boulder, Broomfield, Longmont, Lakewood, Arvada, Aurora, Thornton, Westminster, Centennial, and Littleton.
+Denver, Colorado ride-share accident attorney Jennifer Donaldson has more than a quarter-century of experience helping people who were involved in accidents.
+Donaldson Law, LLC serves numerous communities in and around Denver County, including Boulder, Broomfield, Longmont, Lakewood, Arvada, Aurora, Thornton, Westminster, Centennial, and Littleton.